ManuelZierl/hum/native/ln-core/README.md

 # Ln Core Native Module

-This package hosts the future Lightning node core for the mChat app.
+This package hosts the future Lightning node core for the hum app.
-The native module is registered as **`LnCore`**, matching the Android package path `com.mchat.lncore`.
+The native module is registered as **`LnCore`**, matching the Android package path `com.hum.lncore`.

 ## Current status